coderamen666/srd-v3.5-md/epic/epic-monsters-g-w.md

 otherwise incapaticiated.
 A slave becomes free if its genius loci master is slain.
 A genius loci forces its slave to remain with it, though it may send its slave off to temporarily visit nearby locations in order to draw in unsuspecting victims.
-In fact, the "purposes" of the genius loci are to some degree influenced by the current slave.
-The genius loci has no Intelligence score of its own; thus, its emulation of its slave's intelligence sometimes transfers attitudes and goals.
+In fact, the “purposes” of the genius loci are to some degree influenced by the current slave.
+The genius loci has no Intelligence score of its own; thus, its emulation of its slave’s intelligence sometimes transfers attitudes and goals.
 However, a slave can only go so far in influencing its mobile master, and cannot knowingly attempt to free itself from the genius loci that keeps it